tmknom/workflows/README.md

 This command will execute the following steps:

 1. Update [VERSION](/VERSION)
-2. Commit and push
-3. Create a pull request
+2. Commit, push, and create a pull request
-4. Open the web browser automatically for reviewing pull request
+3. Open the web browser automatically for reviewing pull request

 Then review and merge, so the release is ready to go.